somnambulist-tech/domain/docs/doctrine-mappings.md

         type: currency
 ```

-To embedded the value-objects instead of using type casting:
+To embed the value-objects instead of using type casting:

 ```yaml
 embedded: